aniketkumar7/Analog-Clock/README.md

-# Analog-Clock Using HTML AND CSS AND JAVASCRIPT.
+# Analog Clock Using HTML AND CSS AND JAVASCRIPT

 This repository contains the source code of making Analog Clock Page using HTML and CSS and Javascript.
 <br>